The General Board

 Board member since 2016

 Paula has worked for a number of years on the promotion and implementation of the Optional Protocol to the Convention Against Torture (OPCAT) in Argentina, both nationally and provincially, as well as on the development of national prevention mechanisms in the region.
-She is currently pursuing doctorate study in human rights at the Universidad de Lanus, Argentina.
+She is currently pursuing a doctorate in human rights at the Universidad de Lanus, Argentina.

 Dr Dmitry Nurumov